 In a natural birth, the pushing phase is usually about 1 hour shorter than a birth with epidural analgesia (3).
 However, a large baby or a baby in a posterior position can lengthen the pushing phase, even in a natural birth.

-How Long Does It Take For a Natural Birth: Separation of Placenta
+How Long Does Labor Last: Separation of Placenta

 After baby is born, the placenta will detach from the uterus.
 With a few gentle pushes from mom, it will come sliding on out of the birth canal.
 (Sounds gross…and sorry, but it kind of is.)
 In a hospital setting, this happens within 18 minutes of giving birth, ideally (4).

-How Long Does It Take For a Natural Birth: Very Fast Labors
+How Long Does Labor Last: Very Fast Labors

 Occasionally, a woman’s entire labor will last only 6 hours or less.
 This is known as a precipitate birth.
 It’s easy to imagine that a very fast birth would be ideal — let’s just get this over with, right?!
 However, precipitous birth comes with its challenges.